 - Advanced Integration of Technology, Phones, Trackers, Social Media, Into Investigations: NW HIDTA Senior Analyst, Dustin Baunsgard

-- CI Management, Operational Planning, Risk management.
-Center for Task Force Training (BJA)
+- CI Management, Operational Planning and Risk management.
+Bob Bushman, Institute for Intergovernmental Research (IIR) Center for Task Force Training (BJA)

 - Internet Profiling and Intelligence Gathering: Michele Stuart, JAG Investigations Inc.

 - Fentanyl: Facts and Fiction for Handling and Processing; Joe Bozenko, DEA Senior Research Chemist, Corporal Eric Boechler, RCMP

 - Prosecuting Violent Crimes Associated with Drug Trafficking – What Have the Feds Done for Me Lately?
 AUSA’s Stephanie VanMarter and Caitlin Baunsgard, US Attorney’s Office, Eastern District of Washington

 - Defensive Tactics for UC’s inside a car; CJTC Officer Gary Drake

 - Under Cover Rescue Planning and Combat First Aid.
 Jen Foreman, Tactical Paramedic, Sgt.
 Chris Foreman, Chelan County Sheriffs Office, Pete Sicilia, Seattle PD (8 hours)